yarden/MISO/docs/source/index.rst

 Filtering differentially expressed events
 -----------------------------------------

 Given a MISO Bayes factor comparison file for two-isoform events, events can be filtered based on their coverage or magnitude of change.
-The ``filter_events.py`` script allows filtering of events, based on the following criteria:
+The ``filter_events`` script allows filtering of events, based on the following criteria:

 * ``--num-total N``: Number of total reads aligning to any isoform (or to both isoforms) has to be greater than or equal to N.
 * ``--num-inc N``: Number of inclusion reads (i.e. reads supporting the first isoform) has to be greater than or equal to N.